Overview

 1. Search for the software using the package repository tools as described above and on the DICE software page.

-2. Make it easy for us to find what you're looking for - give us a URL for instance.
+2. Make it easy for us to find what you're looking for - give us a URL or (source, package) repository for instance.

 3. Have some flexibility in software version - some versions have invisible but hard boundaries, e.g. on compiler features

-4. Make it easy for us to install (source tarballs are good, sources with Debian directories or source RPMs are better)
+4. Make it easy for us to install (source tarballs are good, sources with Debian directories are best; even source RPMs or PPAs can be useful)

 5. Point us to the relevant licence file.